-The UK may not have any active volcanoes anymore, but the landscapes they once sculpted are still a sight to behold.
-You might even find that you've already visited one or two of the peaks...
+Volcanoes in the UK?
+Yes, it's true.
+They may no longer be active, but the landscapes they once sculpted are still a sight to behold.
+You might even find that you've already visited one or two...

 Volcanic activity here 60 million years ago led to the creation of the Giant's Causeway – 40,000 basalt columns stretching into the sea, some 40ft high.
 Locals will tell you they are the creation of the mighty giant Finn McCool, who built the causeway for his love.
 Geologists will tell you they were formed by lava pushing up through fissures in the ground.
 Whichever story you believe, Giant's Causeway is stunning.

 The coast is great for birdwatching and hiking: try the Runkerry trail for a spectacular two-mile walk.
 Four trails have been marked out along the coast, whether for an easy stroll or a more challenging yomp.
 The coastal path itself stretches for 12 miles from the Causeway to the Carrick-a-Rede Rope Bridge (not for the faint hearted).

 In the centre of Edinburgh sits the city's highest peak: Arthur's Seat.
 A long extinct volcano thought to have first erupted 350 million years ago, it offers the best panoramic view over the city.
 The walking trails, especially to the summit, can get busy during the day.
 To beat the crowds, aim to climb it either early morning or late afternoon (or even at dawn to see the sun rise over Scotland's capital).

 There are several walking paths.
 The easiest approach is from above Dunsapie Loch.
 It's well-marked, although it can be steep and rocky in places.
 The mountain's other peaks – Whinny Hill, Crow Hill and Nether Hill – tend to be much quieter and are all relatively easy to climb.
 It is a great addition to your itinerary if you're visiting the city.